panacloud/bootcamp-2020/README.md

-## Class 27 and 28 Develop React Components with Storybook 6
+## Class 26 and 27 Develop React Components with Storybook 6

 [Storybook 6](https://medium.com/storybookjs/storybook-6-0-1e14a2071000)